<< Yesterday

 1957 Mickey Mantle collects his only cycle and the twelfth in franchise history With a single, fluke double, game-changing triple, and a prodigious poke.
 The switch-hitter's massive home run that nearly clears Yankee Stadium stirs the crowd, but his seventh-inning triple with the bases loaded proves to be the decisive blow in the Yankees' 10-6 victory over the White Sox.

-1960 Indians center fielder Jimmy Piersall is ejected for the sixth time this season after ignoring the home plate umpire's warning to stop running around the outfield with his arms raised during Ted Williams' plate appearance.
-The Waterbury (CT) native, restrained by teammates when he charges the ump, is guilty of trying to distract the batter from the field, a tactic forbidden by the rule book.
+1960 Umpires eject Indians center fielder Jimmy Piersall for the sixth time this season after he ignores home plate ump's Eddie Hurley warning to stop running around the outfield with his arms raised during Ted Williams' plate appearance.
+The Waterbury (CT) native, restrained by teammates when he charges the arbitrator, is guilty of trying to distract the batter from the field, a tactic forbidden by the rule book.

-1962 Jackie Robinson becomes the first black player inducted into the Hall of Fame.
-Fireballer Bob Feller, veteran manager Bill McKechnie, and outfielder Edd Roush join the Dodger infielder in the Cooperstown ceremony.
+1962 In his first year of eligibility, Jackie Robinson becomes the first black player inducted into the Hall of Fame.
+Indians' fireballer Bob Feller, NL veteran manager Bill McKechnie, and outfielder Edd Roush, mostly remembered for his days with the Reds, join the Dodger infielder in the Cooperstown ceremony.

 1962 The first telecast of a major league via satellite includes a portion of the Cubs' 4-3 victory over the Phillies from Wrigley Field.
 Chicago broadcaster Jack Brickhouse provides the play-by-play of the Telstar Communications transmission.